infinityworks/amazon-connect-flow-sync/Readme.md

 * Supports exporting flows from connect to local file system
 * Supports uploading flows from local file system to connect
 * Will update ARNs when transfering flows across instances.
 (This includes support for invoked lambda ARNs, including changing the stage name of lambdas deployed using serverless framework)
+* Can update encryption IDs and certificates for encrypted user input blocks

 ## Requirements